samsonleung03/bimm143/README.md

-# bimm143
+# BIMM1433
-Classwork for BIMM143 F24
+Classwork for BIMM143 F24 at UCSD